Global Entry Frequently Asked Questions

 Korean citizens submit Global Entry applications through the Korean Government's website.
-After submitting the Global Entry application, Korean applicants must then create a Global Online Enrollment System (GOES) account.
+After submitting the Global Entry application, Korean applicants must then create a Trusted Traveler Programs (TTP) account.
 Applicants will log into the account and pay the $100 Global Entry application fee.
-Once conditionally approval status is granted, applicants will be invited to schedule a Global Entry interview through their GOES account at one of the Global Entry enrollment centers to complete the enrollment process.
+Once conditionally approval status is granted, applicants will be invited to schedule a Global Entry interview through their TTP account at one of the Global Entry enrollment centers to complete the enrollment process.

 Yes.
 In order to participate in Global Entry, Korean applicants must be at least 17 years of age.

 Yes.
 U.S. citizens may apply for the Korean SES program.
-Applications for SES may be submitted through GOES.
+Applications for SES may be submitted through the TTP website.
 Once conditionally approved in the SES program, applicants must visit an SES enrollment center (in Korea) to complete the enrollment process and pay the fee.
 The SES fee for U.S. citizens is $100 (this is in addition to the $100 Global Entry fee).

 If you have additional questions or for more information on the Trusted Traveler Programs, please click here.

-Find your Trusted Traveler's membership number by logging into your Global Online Enrollment System (GOES) account.
+Find your Trusted Traveler's membership number by logging into your Trusted Traveler Programs (TTP) account.
 The membership number is listed toward the top of the page.
 The membership number, also known as your PASS ID, is also on the back of Trusted Traveler cards.

 You become eligible to renew your membership one year prior to program expiration.
 Follow these steps to renew Global Entry membership: